30/1/2017 by Katherine Memery

 Choose a reputable recruiter

-First and foremost, when appointing an agency, it’s essential that you’re careful about the company you work with.
+First and foremost, when appointing an agency, you must be careful about the company you work with.
 Will your chosen agency enhance your career?
 Does the relationship feel comfortable in every respect?

 Be wary of job boards